It’s been about three years since I quit my corporate job and started my online coaching business, My Client Strategy.

 But I’ve learnt even more about launching and running a small business along the way.

-So, after three years in business, here are some of the main lessons I’ve learned after quitting corporate life and starting a business:
+So, after several years in business, here are some of the main lessons I’ve learned after quitting corporate life and starting a business:

 I decided to quit my corporate job at least 12 months before I resigned.